khinsen/MMTK/Doc/examples.rst

 - Molecular Dynamics examples

-  - The file
+  - The program
     :doc:`argon.py <Examples/MolecularDynamics/argon.py>`
     contains a simulation of liquid argon at constant temperature and pressure.
-  - The file
+  - The program
     :doc:`protein.py <Examples/MolecularDynamics/protein.py>`
     contains a simulation of a small (very small) protein in vacuum.
-  - The file
+  - The program
     :doc:`restart.py <Examples/MolecularDynamics/restart.py>`
     shows how the simulation started in
     :doc:`protein.py <Examples/MolecularDynamics/protein.py>`
     can be continued.
-  - The file
+  - The program
     :doc:`solvation.py <Examples/MolecularDynamics/solvation.py>`
     contains the solvation of a protein by water molecules.